kurves/Terraform-Docker-Container/README.md

-## Terraform
+# Terraform

-Terraform is an infrastructure as code tool.It allows one to define and manage infrastructure resources through human-readable configuration files
+Terraform is an infrastructure as code tool.It allows one to define and manage infrastructure resources through human-readable configuration files.

+Terraform allows you to use a consistent workflow over your infrastructure lifecycle.
+The infrastructure as code workflow lets your declaratively manage a variety of services and automate your changes, reducing the risk of human error through manual operations.

-# Terraform-Docker-Container
+## Terraform-Docker-Container

 ## Creating Infrastructure Using Terraform
 - Provision an EC2 Instance on AWS